HaydnZK/openvas-first-test/README.md

 - Reviewing and interpreting the results

 The goal is to practice and demonstrate vulnerability scanning and reporting in a simulated environment.

+## 2025-05-19: Initial Vulnerability Scan

+- Configured and ran a scan against my VM.
+- Found 4 vulnerabilities related to OS detection, traceroute, CPE inventory, and hostname reporting.
+- Screenshots of tasks, target, and report included.

+## 2025-05-20: Started Mitigation

+- Began researching how to fix the reported issues.
+- Planning to update scan after fixes.